In order to graduate, you must complete four Communication Intensive subjects:

 - Students may submit an AP score of 5 on either English exam in lieu of taking the FEE.
 Also, those who scored a 7 on the English A or B Higher-Level IB exam may be exempt from the FEE.

-- You will be able to view the FEE results in Online Advising Folders.
+- You will be able to view the FEE results in your Online Advising Folder.

 Step 2: Choose an Appropriate Communication Intensive Subject